-Has your organization acquired Microsoft 365 but are overwhelmed by the full array of powerful and flexible Microsoft 356 apps?
-You know you now have a great productivity booster for your company, with employees able to work from anywhere with the choice of apps to match their style.
-The problem now is how to identify which Microsoft 365 app to use and the appropriate situation for each.
-The overlapping functionality of these apps can add to this confusion.
-To help make adoption of these apps less tricky, we have put together a way to organize your thinking.
+If your organization has Microsoft 365 (Office, Enterprise Mobility + Security, and Windows 10) you have access to a full array of powerful and flexible apps.
+These great productivity boosters enable employees to work from anywhere with their app of their choice to match their preferred working style.
+The challenge is how do businesses identify which Microsoft 365 app to use and the appropriate situation for each.
+The overlapping functionality of these apps is creating some confusion.
+To help make the adoption of these apps less tricky, we have put together a way to organize your thinking.
 You can relate each app to the audience it serves.
 These can be an individual, a small community, or an entire company.
 Think of these groups as one of three pronouns, ‘Me’, ‘We,’ and ‘Us’.

 Start with the idea of who owns the information, who contributes to it, and who needs access to it.
 You will need to consider both business content and communications.
 Once identified, organize each into groups.
 'Me" for an individual, 'We' for a small community, and 'Us' for the entire company.
 Below is a breakdown of these three groups subdivided by content and communication: